HirotheChamp/FirstRate/README.md

 ## Usage

-This application functions as a panel of judges.
+This application functions as a way to judge and rate products as a consumer.
 A user is able to post an item, story, service, etc to be rated by other users on the website.
 Stream chat api is also being implemented for engagement between users.